roll-verse/dice-roller/README.md

 # Dice-Roller

-With the Dice Class you can make the Roll-Verse dream came true.
+With the Dice Class you can make the Roll-Verse dream come true.

-## usage
+## Usage

 ```javascript
 import "./dice.css";